FuelLabs/fuel-specs/src/protocol/storage-initialization.md

 # JSON Format for Contract Storage Initializers

-Contracts can request that certain storage slots are initialized to specific values.
+Contracts can request that certain storage slots be initialized to specific values.
 These initialized slots are represented in JSON format as an array where each element represents a storage slot and has the following properties:

 - `"key"`: String, a 32-byte key for a given storage slot;
 - `"value"`: String, a 32-byte value that initializes the slot;